-- Note 1: On June 17, 2019, the Group's board of directors resolved to transfer all BBQHS's shareholding held by KSH to FIK in order to restructure the organization under common control and the base date was determined by the board of directors to be July 1, 2019.
-After the reorganization, FIK holds all shareholding in BBQHS. - Note 2: Refer to Note 6 (24) for the change in FIK shareholding helds by the Group. - Note 3: CLI were liquidated in August 2019.
+Note 2: On June 17, 2019, the Group's board of directors resolved to transfer all BBQHS's shareholding held by KSH to FIK in order to restructure the organization under common control and the base date was determined by the board of directors to be July 1, 2019.
+After the reorganization, FIK holds all shareholding in BBQHS.